Pediatric Orthopedic Surgeons treating Hunter Syndrome

 Diagnosis

-To diagnose the condition of Pars defect in your children, your doctors may ask about the symptoms they feel and their medical history.
+To diagnose the condition of a Pars defect in your children, your doctors may ask about the symptoms they feel and their medical history.
 Also, you can expect your healthcare provider to give a few imaging tests to your kids, like:

-• CT or MRI scans to identify the small cracks or fractures and figure out their spine conditions, like a pinched nerve or herniated disc, to ensure whether it can lead to back pain in the future.
+• CT or MRI scans to identify the small cracks or fractures and figure out their spine conditions, like a pinched nerve or herniated disc, to determine whether it can lead to back pain in the future.

 • X-ray of your child’s lower back to see whether there are any cracked vertebrae